 2. Sand the pallets well, especially where you’ll come in contact to the chair when sitting.
 I started with coarse sandpaper, then moved to finer grit using a palm sander.

-Caution: pallet or reclaimed wood can be contaminated so please do wear breathing, hand and eye protection!
+Caution: Since pallet or reclaimed wood can be contaminated, please do wear breathing, hand and eye protection while building.

 The height of the legs will be determined upon the kind of padding you choose for your chair.

-The arm length should slightly extend beyond your pallet seat depth.
+The arm length (front to back) should slightly extend beyond your pallet seat depth.

 – – – – –

 My chair measurements are:

 padding – new 5″ foam

 pallet seat – 42″wide (left to right) x 30″ deep (front to back).